ATC100519: Report on Oversight Visit to Tswaing Local Municipality

 9.1.6 The Administrator should fast-track the process of ensuring that all section 57 managers complete the signing of their performance contracts, and further ensure that those contracts are aligned with the key performance areas of the Municipality.

-9.1.7 The MEC for Developmental Local Government and Housing in North-West Province should table quarterly progress reports to the NCOP and the Provincial Legislature on the status of the intervention in the Municipality, including challenges encountered.
+9.1.7 The Premier of North-West Province should table quarterly progress reports to the NCOP and the Provincial Legislature on the status of the intervention in the Municipality, including challenges encountered.

 9.1.8 The South African Local Government Association, in co-operation with the Local Government Sector Education and Training Authority, should facilitate training and capacity building for Municipal Councillors and officials, in order to further deepen their understanding of the legal framework and policies that govern the activities of the Municipality.